Keira Walsh: Youth, 2008–14

 Seeking a way to continue playing football when she could no longer play with boys, Walsh attended a Football Association (FA) Skills Centre based at Kingsway Park High School at the age of eleven, where she was coached by Fara Williams.
 She then went to trials at the Blackburn Rovers Girls' Centre of Excellence, put forward by her childhood coach and encouraged by good performances at the Skills Centre, and joined them in 2008.
 She played for Blackburn Rovers in their age-group teams from under-12 through under-17.
 She began playing as a right-footed left-back, and then a centre-half, before moving to the central midfield at Blackburn when a new coach came in for the under-14 team and suggested she try the position.

 With the Blackburn youth teams, while playing in defense and midfield, Walsh was a regular goalscorer, making four goals in six games in her first year at the club.
 She played for the under-17 team in the 2013 FA Girls' Youth Cup final against Arsenal, narrowly missing an opening goal, with Blackburn eventually losing the match.
 In the 2013–14 season, Walsh played in (and started) eleven matches for the Blackburn Rovers under-17 team, scoring ten goals to finish as their top scorer; in their 2014 FA Youth Cup quarter-final against Sunderland she scored a hat-trick in thirteen minutes.

 In her five years in the Blackburn Centre of Excellence, Walsh's teams "only lost one or maybe two games".
 The club later saw recognition for developing midfielders in women's football, having successively produced England players Walsh, Stanway and Ella Toone.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Walsh was installed at Blackburn Rovers in 2022.